lindluni/actions-variable-groups/README.md

       token: <token with access to repo if it is not an internal rep>
       groups: |
         <path to a directory in the above repo containing variable group files>
+        <path to a directory in the above repo containing variable group files versioned on a specific ref>@<branch/tag/commit>
         <path to a variable group file in the above repo>
+        <path to a variable group file in the above repo versioned on a specific ref>@<branch/tag/commit>
         ...
 ```